 - And collect the granules of uniform size

 - And then lubricating agent, any volatile substance and remaining part of the disintegrating agent are mixed

 - And then these granules are ready to be compressed.

-- These are certain medicaments which are available in crystalline form
+- These are certain medicaments that are available in crystalline form

-- Or in the form of granules having its own binding property.
+- Or in the form of granules having their own binding property.

 - Such medicaments are passed through sieve no.20 or specified sieve.